krizziac/CMPUT404-assignment-css-hell/README.md

 License/Copyright
 =================

-2023 Krizzia Concepcion CC BY-SA
+Content License: 2023 Krizzia Concepcion CC BY-SA 4.0

 Textual content is copyright Abram Hindle (C) 2013 under the CC-BY-SA 4.0 unported license.
 Attribution should be a hyperlink to the